Aachen sights for a day

 3 museums for a Aachen old town tour

 Aachen in one day - which sights in Aachen do you have to see as a museum friend in the city of Charlemagne?
-That was the question we asked ourselves on this visit to the city Nordrhein-Westfalen posed.
+That was the question we asked ourselves on this visit to the city Nordrhein-Westfalen put.
 We visited three of them on our tour of the old town.
 They are all located in the city center and can easily be visited in one day.
 The walking distances between the museums are short.
-This tip is therefore suitable for a day trip or for a rainy day.
-If you want to stay longer, you will find further suggestions for the here Imperial city.
+This tip is suitable for a day trip or a rainy day.
+If you want to stay longer, you will find further suggestions below Imperial city.

 These three Aachen sights are good for a rainy day in the city.
 You can spend Aachen in the rain in the museums in the city center.
 There you will learn a lot about the city and its history.